harmony-one/x/progress/amanda-bancroft.md

+2023-11-21 Tue: Voice 2 experienced two sudden crashes, rendering it non-functional and impeding my communication attempts.
+I was unable to get a response from any of the buttons beyond the initial "Hey" when opening the app.

+Regarding Voice AI, upon selecting the "Surprise Me" option, the app did not respond.
+Upon reopening the application later, the Voice AI started reciting a fun fact immediately, as if the app hadn't been closed.

+2023-11-20 Mon: When I asked my friend to use the app, they didn't immediately grasp that "Tap to Speak" could substitute for the conventional method of pressing and holding.
+Incorporating a concise "how-to" tutorial upon app launch, featuring clear arrows and brief explanations, would significantly enhance user understanding.

+During my interaction with the device and app, an issue arose when the app claimed a lack of internet connectivity despite the device maintaining a stable connection.
+After reinitiating the prompt, the app finally delivered a response.

+---

+2023-11-17 Fri: The app offers notably more functional responses in contrast to Siri.
+However, it does lack in certain areas such as HomeKit functionality and the provision of current data such as weather.

+The visual elements of both the app icon and its internal design aesthetics possess a slightly industrial quality, which might impact user perception.
+A refinement in these visual aspects could contribute to a more harmonious and user-friendly interface.

 2023-11-16 Thu: The app's recall has shown noticeable improvements, and it seems that the "Surprise Me!" feature no longer prompts the start of a new session.
 However, the longer you speak with the app the more the recall weakens.

 I requested the app to craft a grocery list with specific details, after discussing various topics and revisiting the list a few minutes later, the app initially recalled the items in their precise initial order.
 As our conversation continued and I circled back to the grocery list, it no longer maintained the correct order and eventually presented an entirely different list instead of recalling the original one.